Jacob, 3 months: Sporadic napping and fighting bedtime

-Laura was doing the best she could with the information she had, however by 3 months old, when everyone said he would have settled down, Jacob's behaviour during the day and sleep/napping was getting worse.
-He was catnapping in 30-45 minute naps all day long, at different times each day.
-This meant Laura was unsure what was coming next in her day and was reluctant to plan outings too, because when he was awake Jacob was quite unsettled and grumpy.
+Laura was doing the best she could with the information she had, however, by 3 months old (when everyone said things would start to get better!)
+Jacob's sleep became even worse.
+Now, he was catnapping for 30-45 minute at a time, always at different times each day.
+This meant Laura never really knew what was coming next in her day and was reluctant to plan outings too, since Jacob was often unsettled and grumpy during his awake time..

 By the late afternoon, Jacob was noticeably very tired and would end up having a longer nap at around 5PM for 45 minutes to an hour.
 But even then, he would still wake up cranky!
 Laura endeavoured to get him in bed by around 7PM, but every night he would "amp up" at this time and absolutely resist settling.
 As a result, it was taking Laura between 1-2 hours to get Jacob to sleep each night!

 As if the days weren't tough enough, Jacob would also wake at random times overnight - sometimes 3 to 4 times a night.
 More often than not, Laura struggled to get him back to sleep and then he would be awake for the day at 6am.

 Laura was exhausted but she refused to accept that there was nothing she could do to improve Jacob's sleep.
 She purchased our Baby Sleep Program and started Jacob on the sleep and feed schedule for his age.
 After reading through the information in the Program, she could see that there were a few factors contributing factors to Jacob's poor napping and unsettled behaviour, one of which was his nap timings and lengths.